MrMipya/TextSpammingTool/Readme.md

 ## Getting Started

-1. Start by downloading the Setup file.
+1. Start by downloading the Setup file a [Latest release](https://github.com/MrMipya/TextSpammingTool/releases/tag/v1.0.0-initial-release).
 2. Run the setup and install teh text spamming app.
 3. Input details in the givin fields and start.